nbogie/cyf-react-challenges/challenge-baby-name-picker/README.md

 # Level 3 challenge

-Add "favourites".
+* Add "favourites".

-When the user clicks a name from the main list, it should be moved to a "favourites" list, displayed separately.
+* When the user clicks a name from the main list, it should be moved to a "favourites" list, displayed separately.
+It should disappear from the main list!

-When the user clicks a name from the _favourites_ list, it should be moved back to the main list.
+* When the user clicks a name from the _favourites_ list, it should be moved back to the main list.
+It should disappear from the favourites list!

 ### Example Screenshot